Even with an expansive national network, Cozen keeps a cozy kinda culture.

 Summer program components:

 We provide our summer associates with a realistic experience of the responsibilities and high level of performance expected of our associates.
-They take part in an extensive firm orientation and weekly training programs, such as a trial skills workshop where they learn to prepare and present an opening statement.
+They take part in an extensive firm orientation and weekly training programs.
 We assign writing mentors and associate mentors to provide advice and guidance.
 Summer associates are invited to practice group meetings and to attend hearings, depositions, or client meetings with attorneys.
-Social events and teambuilding activities are scattered throughout the program to help each summer associate become better acquainted with each other and the firm’s attorneys.
+Social events are scheduled throughout the program to help each summer associate become better acquainted with each other and the firm’s attorneys.

 Social media: